MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/bitlocker/BackupToAAD-BitLockerKeyProtector.md

 ```powershell
 BackupToAAD-BitLockerKeyProtector -MountPoint "C:" -KeyProtectorId "{E2611001E-6AD0-4A08-BAAA-C9c031DB2AA6}"
 ```
-This command saves a key protector for a specified BitLocker volume to Azure AD.
+This commands saves a key protector for a specified BitLocker volume to Azure AD.
 The command specifies the key protector by using its ID.

 ## PARAMETERS